navyaagrawal29/TrendingYoutubeVideosData/README.md

 dislikes	- total number of dislikes on the video

-comment_total	- total number of commentes on the video
+comment_total	- total number of comments on the video

 thumbnail_link - thumbnail link of the video